Canon SL2 vs Sony A7 II

 The physical size and weight of the Canon SL2 and the Sony A7 II are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the SL2 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7 II is notably larger (7 percent) than the Canon SL2.
 Moreover, the A7 II is markedly heavier (32 percent) than the SL2.
 It is noteworthy in this context that the A7 II is splash and dust-proof, while the SL2 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (SL2) and the Sony FE Lens Catalog (A7 II).
 Mirrorless cameras, such as the A7 II, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.

 Concerning battery life, the SL2 gets 650 shots out of its LP-E17 battery, while the A7 II can take 350 images on a single charge of its NP-FW50 power pack.
 The power pack in the A7 II can be charged via the USB port, which can be very convenient when travelling.